 Lawsuit on SBISD Elections

-Was a lawsuit recently filed against the school district regarding the current system for electing school board members?
+Has a lawsuit been filed against the school district regarding regarding the current system for electing school board members?

-Yes, a former candidate (the “Plaintiff”) for the SBISD school board filed a lawsuit alleging that SBISD’s system of at-large elections violates the Federal Voting Rights Act.
+Yes, a former candidate (the “Plaintiff”) for the SBISD school board filed a lawsuit in June alleging that SBISD’s system of at-large elections violates the Federal Voting Rights Act.

 The Plaintiff seeks to force the District to change its at-large system of electing trustees to a single-member district system.